iotaledger/wasp/contracts/rust/wasmlib/docs/Params.md

 // 'divide' function can simply start using these precalculated values pub fn func_member(ctx: &ScFuncContext) {

-    // Log the fact that we have initiated the 'member' Func in the host log. ctx.log("dividend.member");
+    // Log initiation of the 'member' Func in the host log. ctx.log("dividend.member");

     // The 'init' func previously determined which agent is the owner of this